This article discusses motivations for moving to a distributed cloud and a new way to get started with it: IBM Cloud Satellite.

 - Require a single pane of glass to organize and govern services across environments.

-How Cloud Satellite works
+How IBM Cloud Satellite works

-Cloud Satellite extends the IBM Cloud control plane to locations.
+IBM Cloud Satellite extends the IBM Cloud control plane to locations.
 Locations are places outside of the IBM public cloud where you can run services and applications.
 Each location is populated with hosts to run cloud services and applications.
 Hosts are Red Hat Enterprise Linux machines from your data center or the edge.
 A location connects to IBM Cloud by using a link.

-In the following video, developer advocate Sai Vennam provides a quick visual overview of how Cloud Satellite can help you manage critical apps from any location.
+In the following video, developer advocate Sai Vennam provides a quick visual overview of how IBM Cloud Satellite can help you manage critical apps from any location.

 Registering a host